foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/006-detector-type.md

 ## Motivation

 The guardrails orchestrator interfaces with different types of detectors.
-Detectors of a given are type are compatible with only a subset of orchestrator endpoints.
+Detectors of a given type are compatible with only a subset of orchestrator endpoints.
 In order to reduce changes of misconfiguration, we need a way to map detectors to be used only with compatible endpoints.